Webinar

 Key takeaways

-Understanding the yield curve
+Understanding an inverted yield curve

 A simple way to view the yield curve is by comparing current interest rates, or yields, on U.S. Treasury securities with maturities of three months, two years, five years, 10 years and 30 years.
 Investors typically demand higher yields when investing their money for longer periods of time.
 This is referred to as a normal, upward sloping yield curve.
 In this scenario, yields rise along the curve as bond maturities lengthen.
 The chart below depicts a normal, upward sloping yield curve among these U.S. Treasury securities of varying maturities, depicting actual yields in the Treasury market at the end of 2021.
-At that time, the yield on 3-month Treasury bills stood at 0.05% and moved progressively higher as maturities extended along the yield curve, up to a yield of 1.90% on 30-year Treasury bonds.2
+At that time, the yield on 3-month Treasury bills stood at 0.05% and moved progressively higher as maturities extended along the yield curve, up to a yield of 1.90% on 30-year Treasury bonds.1

 Source: U.S. Department of the Treasury, December 31, 2021.

-However, at rare times, the yield curve “inverts.”
+However, at rare times, the yield curve inverts.
 The use of this term does not necessarily indicate that the slope moves consistently higher to lower across the yield spectrum when reading the chart from left to right.
 But it can mean that yields on some shorter-term securities are higher than those for some longer-term securities.

-Source: U.S. Department of the Treasury, as of June 7, 2024.
+Source: U.S. Department of the Treasury, as of September 9, 2024.

 Source: Federal Reserve Bank of St. Louis.
-As of June 7, 2024.
+As of September 9, 2024.

 How the yield curve could change

-With the yield curve flattening in recent months, the next question is when to expect a return to a normal, upward sloping yield curve, when long-term bond yields exceed those of shorter-term bonds.
+The next question is when to expect a return to a normal, upward sloping yield curve, when long-term bond yields exceed those of shorter-term bonds.
 Haworth sees two different scenarios, one preferred over the other.

 Investment considerations in today’s unusual environment

 One consideration for bond investors is the risk of rising interest rates.
 When interest rates rise, values of bonds held in an existing portfolio lose market value.
-“A 30-year bond is much more sensitive to interest rate movements than a 6-month bond,” says Eric Freedman, chief investment officer at U.S. Bank Wealth Management.
+“A 30-year bond is much more sensitive to interest rate movements than a 6-month bond,” says Eric Freedman, chief investment officer for U.S. Bank Wealth Management.
 Yet Freedman believes attractive interest rates create opportunities for investors.
 “It may be a time for fixed income investors to spread out exposures across the maturity spectrum.”

 Check-in with your wealth planning professional to make sure you’re comfortable with your current mix of investments and that your portfolio’s asset allocations remain consistent with your goals, risk appetite and time horizon.